Selling your art and crafts online has never been easier. Once upon a time, you would have had to build your own website. But not anymore!

 The buyer typically pays for shipping, and the costs depend on where the buyer is located.

-Problems often arise when shipping fees aren’t calculated properly and sellers realize they must pay more for shipping than they originally intended.
+Problems often arise when shipping fees aren’t appropriately calculated, and Etsy sellers realize they must pay more for shipping than they originally intended.

-If this happens a lot, it can greatly increase the total cost of doing business on the platform, particularly when the shipping charge includes insurance, which further drives up the cost.
+If this happens, it can significantly increase the total cost of doing business on the platform, mainly when the shipping charge includes insurance, further driving up the price.

 One way to avoid this is to do some research to find out the exact price for shipping different items to different locations.
-If you decide to offer free shipping to your customers, then your sale price should include the cost of shipping so you can still make a healthy profit from your products.
+If you are offering free shipping to your customers, then your sale price should include the cost of shipping so you can still make a healthy profit from your products.

 Understanding Etsy Ads